nph4rd/nph4rd.github.io/_posts/2024-10-02-active-inference.md

 E_{Q(x)}\Big[ln\frac{Q(x)}{P(x,y)}\Big]
 $$

-The above is defined as the free energy, and it implies that if the agent minimizes this, it doesn't have to calculate the posterior anymore, it only needs the joint distribution $$P(x,y)$$ (i.e. its generative model).
+The above is defined as the free energy, and it implies that if the agent minimizes this, it doesn't have to calculate the posterior anymore, it only needs the joint distribution $$ P(x,y) $$ (i.e. its generative model).

 This has two other equivalent formulations, which can help with intuition.